HqWu-HITCS/Awesome-Keyphrase-Prediction/README.md

 		■ Incorporating Multimodal Information in Open-Domain Web Keyphrase Extraction (EMNLP20) ■ Cross-Media Keyphrase Prediction: A Unified Framework with Multi-Modality Multi-Head Attention and Image Wordings (EMNLP20)

-	○  Pre-training for keyphrase generation
+	○  Pre-training model for keyphrase generation
-		■ Learning Rich Representation of Keyphrases from Text
+		■ Learning Rich Representation of Keyphrases from Text ■ Applying a Generic Sequence-to-Sequence Model for Simple and Effective Keyphrase Generation

 	○  GCN for keyphrase generation
 		■ DivGraphPointer: A Graph Pointer Network for Extracting Diverse Keyphrases (SIGIR19) ■ Heterogeneous Graph Neural Networks for Keyphrase Generation (EMNLP21)

+	○  Application
+		■ Keyphrase Generation for Scientific Document Retrieval (ACL20)

 	○ Otherwork for keyphrase generation
-		■ Keyphrase Generation: A Text Summarization Struggle (NAACL19) ■ A Preliminary Exploration of GANs for Keyphrase Generation (EMNLP20) ■ An Empirical Study on Neural Keyphrase Generation (NAACL21)
+		■ Keyphrase Generation: A Text Summarization Struggle (NAACL19) ■ A Preliminary Exploration of GANs for Keyphrase Generation (EMNLP20) ■ An Empirical Study on Neural Keyphrase Generation (NAACL21) ■ KPDrop: An Approach to Improving Absent Keyphrase Generation